jonaslenz/jonaslenz.github.io/data_structure_metadata.md

 ## Pangaea schema / metadata

-Pangaea holds for every table column the parameter name, its abbreviation, Unit and a pangaea internal ID out of a [provided list of parameters](https://www.pangaea.de/lists/parameter/all-byname), so data can be queried across data sets within pangaea.
+Pangaea holds for every table column the parameter name, its abbreviation, unit and a pangaea internal ID out of a [provided list of parameters](https://www.pangaea.de/lists/parameter/all-byname), so data can be queried across data sets within pangaea.
-This metadata is provided graphically when [displaying a record of pangaea at the website](https://doi.pangaea.de/10.1594/PANGAEA.937089) and is provided with the [downloadable data file](https://doi.pangaea.de/10.1594/PANGAEA.937089?format=textfile).
+This metadata is provided graphically in a table when [displaying a record of pangaea at the website](https://doi.pangaea.de/10.1594/PANGAEA.937089) and is provided with the [downloadable data file](https://doi.pangaea.de/10.1594/PANGAEA.937089?format=textfile).
 The column headers can be shown as "variableMeasured" in the [Knowledgehub](https://cordra.knowledgehub.nfdi4earth.de/objects/n4e/dthb-oai-pangaea.de-doi-10.1594-PANGAEA.937089) and as "subjects" at [datacite](https://api.datacite.org/dois/10.1594/PANGAEA.937089).
 The knowledgehub provides the distribution URL to the actual data file, while datacite references only to the pangaea landing page of the record.